 Another soup-based Batangas favorite is goto.
 This savory beef soup features beef innards and tripe, blended with ginger, garlic, onion, oil, water, vinegar, salt, and the plant-based food color called atsuete.

-If you’re in Taal Town, check out Tapang Taal.
+If you’re in Taal Town, one of the best Batangas tourist spots, check out Tapang Taal.
 While the usual Filipino tapa is made with beef, the Taal version is made with pork, marinated in soy sauce, garlic and calamansi.